September 07, 2021

 CM Content Team

 Ganesh Chaturthi is one of the grandest festivities in Maharashtra.
 It is dedicated to Lord Ganesha and is a 10-day-long celebration where food is believed to be one of the most important parts.
-Every day a different delicacy is made and offered to the deity.
-Since, during the pandemic, mass gatherings are not possible, cooking and eating sweet and savoury dishes at home is probably the best way to enjoy.
-Staying safe and healthy should be the priority but it does not mean cutting down on all the fun.
+Every day, a different delicacy is made and offered to the deity.

 Lord Ganesha is served some delicious ‘bhog’ and treats which are later distributed to the devotees.
 And, modaks are an unmissable sweet.
 There are several varieties of modaks prepared these days, including chocolate ones, the fried variant, kesar flavour, coconut crunch, and the dry fruit edition.
-While modaks are a must-have in this festival, here are some of the other Maharashtrian delicacies you must try:
+Modaks are one of the most important Ganesh festival foods.

 Puran Poli is a very popular Maharashtrian sweet.
 It is a sweetbread with a filling made of chana dal, jaggery, cardamom powder and lots of ghee.
 It is offered as bhog to Lord Ganesha and is an essential part of the puja.

-It is a traditional prasad item that is prepared during Ganesh Chaturthi.
-It is a deep fried snack, made of sabudana which is soaked overnight and mixed with boiled potatoes, roasted peanuts and spices to make a delicious treat.
+It is a traditional prasad item that is prepared during Vinayak Chaturthi.
+It is a deep-fried snack, made of sabudana which is soaked overnight and mixed with boiled potatoes, roasted peanuts and spices to make a delicious treat.

-We all know that Lord Ganesha is fond of ladoos.
-Homemade boondi and besan ladoos are so easy to make and taste divine.
-These ladoos are soft and melt in your mouth.
+We all know that Lord Ganesha is fond of laddoos.
+Homemade motichoor and besan laddoos are so easy to make and taste divine.

 Ganesh Chaturthi is incomplete without some kesari shrikhand.
 It is a special dish made in Maharashtra during this festival.
-The simple sweet is made with Greek yoghurt, sugar, salt, cardamom, chironji and kesar or saffron.
+The simple sweet is made with yoghurt, sugar, salt, cardamom, chironji and kesar.
 One can add his/her favourite fruit flavours to enhance the taste and even try preparing almond and pistachio shrikhand, aam shrikhand or apple walnut shrikhand.

 Mahindra Holidays & Resorts India Ltd. (MHRIL), a part of Leisure and Hospitality sector of the Mahindra Group, offers quality family holidays primarily through vacation ownership memberships and brings to the industry values such as reliability, trust and customer satisfaction.
 Started in 1996, the company's flagship brand ‘Club Mahindra’, today has over 250,000 members , who can holiday at 100+ resorts in India and abroad.